 100% of Dean students are guaranteed access to internships that bulk their résumés and provide them with employable skills.
 Every student completes an internship at some point throughout the academic career, working with such companies as The Boston Ballet, New England Patriots, Ralph Lauren, and UMass Medical Center.

 Through Dean’s one-of-a-kind Center for Business, Entertainment, and Sports Management (The Center), students are given exclusive internship opportunities and job-shadowing days with multi-billion dollar companies such as Kraft Sports & Entertainment, The Pawtucket Red Sox, and The Providence Bruins.

 Not only does the College have the privilege of representing such a successful history of alumni, but every student also benefits from the connections they have through Dean’s extensive alumni network.
 With such an impressive list of graduate schools and places of employment that have welcomed Dean alumni, students are just a quick contact away from professional connections in any line of work.

-96% of Dean’s Bachelor’s degree students are employed or enrolled in graduate school within twelve months of graduation.
+96% of Dean’s Bachelor’s degree students are employed or enrolled in graduate school.
 Today, alumni represent the college in such businesses as:

 - New England Patriots Cheerleading Squad